 Section 2.
-Pursuant to Chapter 206 of Title 30 - A of the Maine Revised Statutes, as amended, the City hereby designates Auburn Municipal Tax Increment Financing District #18 Development Program, designated and described as more particularly set forth in the form attached hereto and presented to the City Council and such development program is hereby incorporated by reference into the Development Program for the District.
+Pursuant to Chapter 207 of Title 30 - A of the Maine Revised Statutes, as amended, the City hereby designates Auburn Municipal Tax Increment Financing District #18 Development Program, designated and described as more particularly set forth in the form attached hereto and presented to the City Council and such development program is hereby incorporated by reference into this boat as the Development Program for the District.